WillHarnett/my_first_node_project/README.md

 # my_first_node_project
 This is not a project for QA in order to setup a standalone project to run tests This is inteded to show you how to setup the following:
- - A node Project to learn the basics
+ - A node Project to learn the basics about node and programming in js
  - Visual Studios Code basics
  - Making API requests and parsing responses
  - Creating tests and test suites using the Unit testing framework "Jest"